gilluc/bakimap/README.md

 - i used Python 3.9 on Windows 10
 - i tested several accounts on PlanetHoster
 - i backuped hundreds of messages
-- i verified the messages using an EML viewer i just found (Systool EML viewer)
+- i verified the messages using Notepad++ and a EML viewer i just found (Systool EML viewer)

 # now it's up to you
-- after downloadind bakimap.py, you have to set some parameters before using it
+- after downloadind bakimap.py, you have to set some parameters (as usual) before using it

 ```
 # params